Dogs And Cats Are Evolving To Look More Alike — And The Reason Is Surprisingly Human

 He went on to explain just how profound this change is when placed in an evolutionary context.

 “The dog and cat families diverged evolutionarily 50 million years ago.
-If you think about canids and felines out in nature, they look very different,” he said.
+If you think about canids and felines in nature, they look very different,” he said.

-“What’s happening now is that breeders are selecting for the same baby-like features in dogs and cats: big eyes, small noses and round heads.
-Who would have thought that you could substantially erase differences accumulated over 50 million years, just by selecting for those characteristics?”
+“What’s happening now is that breeders are selecting for the same baby-like features in dogs and cats: big eyes, small noses, and round heads.
+Who would have thought that you could substantially erase differences accumulated over 50 million years just by selecting for those characteristics?”

 The Power of Human Preference